Progressive Pilgrimage

 Finally, we’ll be doing a lot of walking, so please bring one or two pairs of comfortable, broken in shoes.
 You may desire a pair of sandals or other casual shoes to wear around the hotel.

-What kind of shoes do you recommend?
+What kind of shoes do you recommend for Israel and Palestine?

 Comfortable and broken in.
 If you are buying new shoes for your pilgrimage, we recommend wearing them for at least three months before we depart.